Trump Lawsuit Tracker: 84

 The Center and Natural Resources Defense Council sued the Trump administration today for allowing U.S. hunters to import elephant and lion trophies from Zimbabwe.
 The lawsuit aims to protect animals and resolve confusion created by the administration's recent contradictory announcements.

-The suit came days after the U.S. Fish and Wildlife Service abruptly reversed an Obama-era ban on elephant trophy imports based on catastrophic elephant population declines.
+The suit came days after the Fish and Wildlife Service abruptly reversed an Obama-era ban on elephant trophy imports based on catastrophic elephant population declines.
 Fish and Wildlife also recently greenlighted lion trophy imports from Zimbabwe, despite the controversial killing of Cecil the Lion in Zimbabwe in 2015.

 The Center and allies filed a complaint challenging a 146-natural-gas-well master development plan, by the U.S. Bureau of Land Management, sited 30 miles northeast of Paonia, Colorado, in the Bull Mountain Unit.
 The groups in the coalition filing the lawsuit is comprised of four citizen and conservation groups (including the Center) representing local farmers, ranchers, vineyards, wineries, recreationalists, property owners, residents and local businesses.
 The suit seeks declaratory and injunctive relief for the BLM's failure to include a reasonable range of alternatives to its plan and/or take a hard look at the proposal's cumulative impacts under the National Environmental Policy Act.

 33. October 3, 2017 – Lawsuit Challenges Trump Administration's Refusal to Release Records on Climate Committee Dismissal

 The Center sued the Trump administration for refusing to release public records about its sudden termination this summer of a federal climate advisory committee.
 The expert committee was working in support of the next National Climate Assessment, a congressionally mandated scientific report on global warming's threats to the United States.